matteodegobbi/vault/InferentialStatistics/exercises/Exercises l3.md

 }

 plot(alphas,loglikGamma,xlab = "alpha",ylab = "l(alpha)")

 ```

-we plot the log likelihood of the observed sample:
+We plot the log likelihood of the observed sample:
 ![[loglikelihood3.1.png]]
 ii) With the R script
 ```